 You’ll want to get the actual tattoo about one to two weeks before your wedding since it needs to heel.
 You may not want anyone to see the design beforehand, but it’s not worth waiting ’til the last minute only for the tattoo to be scabbed, bleeding, or causing pain.
 These are typical during the healing process, especially when the tattoo is on a sensitive place like a finger.

 If you’re honeymooning somewhere tropical — or even a place that has a pool you’ll be swimming in — be sure to mention it to your tattoo artist.
-They’ll be able to recommend the best date to allow proper healing, and how to care for the tattoo specifically regarding exposure to water and sun.
+They’ll be able to recommend the best date to allow proper healing, and how to care for your wedding ring tattoos when it comes to water and sun exposure.

 Things to Consider

 Yes, there will be pain — how much, though, depends on who you ask since everybody has a different tolerance.
 But the fingers are sensitive.
 They’re full of nerves, and there’s not much skin, fat or muscle on top of the knuckle and bone.
 It’s okay to be nervous, but if you honestly don’t think you endure the (albeit quick) process, then you probably shouldn’t go through with it.

 Nobody wants to enter a marriage considering the idea of divorce.
 After all, you shouldn’t marry someone if you don’t want to be with them forever, right?
 But that doesn’t mean you should completely dismiss the notion of a future separation.

 That said, yes, it is possible to remove a tattoo.
 However, that’s not the question you should be asking.
 Instead, consider this: Would you be able to commit weeks, or even months, to multiple laser removal sessions?
 These sessions cost anywhere from $50 to $500 each, depending on how long you’ve had the tattoo, its size, color, etc. On average, the total cost for the removal of a ring tattoo is a little over $1,000.